Zendesk add followers automatically with triggers or macros

 Step 1: Enable followers in your Zendesk settings

 Okay, first things first.
 Let's make sure the follower feature is actually on.
-If it's disabled, none of the other steps will work because the option to add followers won't even show up.
+Zendesk provides this as a flexible option for internal collaboration.

 Followers are different from CCs because they’re invisible to the customer.
-This is perfect for looping in internal team members without making the main email thread messy.
+This is a great way to loop in internal team members while keeping the main email thread clean and professional.

 Here’s how to enable followers: